Panel 1

 EUROSTAT, Various years, Statistics Explained, Environmental protection expenditure accounts.

-With the February 2023 edition, the data series have been revised following the introduction of innovations and improvements in methods and sources.
-As a result of the revisions introduced, the new series are available starting from 2016 and are not comparable with previous editions.
+With the February 2023 edition, the base data series were revised following the introduction of innovations and improvements in methods and sources.
+As a result of the revisions introduced, the new series are available starting from 2016 and are not comparable with previous ones.

-Interpretative caution: an increase in investments in technologies aimed at environmental protection may imply an improvement in the environmental performance of industrial enterprises and, consequently, in the state of the environment (e.g., pollution reduction); conversely, a reduction does not necessarily imply a net worsening.
+Interpretive caution: An increase in investments in technologies for environmental protection may indicate an improvement in industrial environmental performance and thus in environmental quality (e.g., pollution reduction); conversely, a decrease does not necessarily imply a net worsening.

 -